Brainwashed (film)

 Brainwashed (original title Schachnovelle, "Chess Novella") is a 1960 German drama film directed by Gerd Oswald and starring Curt Jürgens, Claire Bloom and Hansjörg Felmy.
-It is based on Stefan Zweig's novella The Royal Game.
+It is based on Austrian author Stefan Zweig's novella The Royal Game.

 Plot

 Chess world champion Centowic wants to travel by ship to an important chess tournament.
-The ship, however, starts behind schedule, because a mysterious and obviously anxious passenger, who is on his way to the port with Bishop Ambrosse, is expected.
+However, the ship's departure is delayed by the belated arrival of a mysterious and obviously anxious passenger accompanied by Bishop Ambrosse.

 During the trip, passengers ask grumpy Centowic to play a chess game, which he reluctantly agrees to.
 Centowic's opponents are about to lose the match.
-However, the mysterious passenger, who accidentally joins the scene, intervenes and helps them to turn the match into a draw.
+However, the mysterious passenger, who accidentally joins the scene, intervenes and helps them draw the game.
 Centowic is amazed to not have ever seen the stranger, who, as he says, has just had his first chess piece in his hands, at any important tournament.

 A flashback tells the stranger's story: He is Werner von Basil, an Austrian lawyer.
 Together with Bishop Ambrosse, he hides art treasures abroad in order to protect them from the national socialists who had just occupied Austria.
 Von Basil doesn't take the bishop's warnings about the threat for him too seriously.
-On a party given by von Basil, the newly inaugurated Gestapo man, Hans Berger engages ballet dancer Irene Andreny, who is his girlfriend, to learn from von Basil where the art treasures are.
+At a party given by von Basil, newly inaugurated Gestapo man Hans Berger uses his girlfriend, ballet dancer Irene Andreny, to try and elicit information on the art treasures from von Basil.
 When she is unsuccessful, Berger has von Basil arrested the same evening.
 In order to break von Basil's will, Berger puts him into solitary confinement.
-Von Basil has all his personal belongings taken from him; the only variety in his every-day routine is the guardian who provides him with food.
+Von Basil has all his personal belongings taken from him; the only variety in his every-day routine is the prison guard who provides him with food.